-Trump lawyer Giuliani in hospital after positive COVID test
+Trump lawyer Giuliani in hospital after positive virus test

 Giuliani was exhibiting some symptoms and was admitted Sunday to Georgetown University Medical Center in Washington, according to a person familiar with the matter who was not authorized to speak publicly.

-The 76-year-old former New York mayor has traveled extensively to battleground states in an effort to help Trump subvert his election loss.
+The 76-year-old former New York mayor has traveled extensively to battleground states in an effort to help Trump subvert his election loss to Joe Biden.
 On numerous occasions he has met with officials for hours at a time without wearing a mask.

 Trump, who announced Giuliani’s positive test in a Sunday afternoon tweet, wished him a speedy recovery.